zhujiagang/DTPP/README.md

 ```
 bash hmdb_scripts_split_1/train_rgb_tpp_delete_dropout_split_1.sh
 ```
-the training will run with default settings on 1 GPUs.

 The learned model weights will be saved in `snapshot/`.
 The aforementioned testing process can be used to evaluate them.